diegoversiani/photo-app/README.md

-# Project Manager SaaS
+# Photo Manager App

-This is the SaaS Project App from the Complete Ruby on Rails Developer course
+This is the Photo App from the Complete Ruby on Rails Developer course

 # Functionalities